Modifying an Event Mesh

 • On the remote endpoint of the event broker service, if you have more than one endpoint available, otherwise the one that is configured appears.

-6. Repeat the steps 4-5 until you have added all event broker services you want to add to the event mesh.
-When you return to the Edit Mesh page, the event broker services you added appear in the Services in Mesh list.
+7. Repeat the steps 4-6 until you have added all event broker services you want to add to the event mesh.
+When you return to the Edit Event Mesh page, the event broker services you added appear in the Services in Event Mesh list.
+Newly added services display a blue left-edge.

-8. After you add all the event broker services you want to the event mesh, click Save Changes.
+9. After you add all the event broker services you want to the event mesh, click Update Event Mesh.

-You return to the Mesh Manager: Event Meshes page and the tile for the event mesh shows an Updating Event Mesh message.
-When the changes complete, the tile refreshes, showing information about the updated event mesh.
+You return to the Mesh Manager: Event Meshes page and the tile for the event mesh appears gray and shows a status of Updating.
+When the changes complete, the tile becomes colored and the status updates to Running.
 For more information, see Checking the Progress of Event Mesh Updates.

 Switch the Initiator for a Link on the Event Mesh